sovrynn/ecdo/2-LOCATION-MAPPING/asia/china/README.md

 ### S1 -> S2 basic analysis

 During S1 -> S2, it's difficult to imagine that the eastern part of China, which is about 0m - 300m in elevation and directly in front of the coast, doesn't get inundated.
-The [Khafre pyramid erosion line](https://github.com/sovrynn/ecdo/tree/master/4-LOCATION-MAPPING/0-general-heuristics/flood-height) is 175m above sea level, and the momentary inundation is likely higher, potentially by multiples.
+The Khafre pyramid erosion line is 175m above sea level, and the momentary inundation is likely higher, potentially by multiples.

 It does seem that there is a patch of shallower ocean bordering the eastern coast before the ocean gets deeper, although I don't know exactly how much shallower it is.
-Visualization from [NOAA](https://github.com/sovrynn/ecdo/tree/master/6-TOOLS-DATA-DEV).
+Visualization from NOAA (`TOOLS-DATA-DEV`).

 ![ocean map](img/china-ocean.png "china ocean")